 FAQ: Flu

-Is MIT Health offering on-campus flu vaccines this year?
+Is MIT Health offering flu immunizations this year?

 Do I need an appointment?

-Who is eligible to get a flu vaccine at a campus walk-in clinic?
+Who is eligible to get a flu immunization at the campus flu clinic?

-Flu vaccines are available to anyone with an MIT ID, including:
+Flu immunizations are available by appointment only to MIT affiliates, including:

 • Enrolled students, living on or off campus